 The first step in securing financial aid and scholarships is to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to determine a student’s eligibility for Federal grant, loan, and work funds and State of Illinois grants.
 The FAFSA is also used by colleges and universities across the country as the starting point for determining their school-specific financial aid and scholarships.

-We recommend that ALL seniors that are U.S. citizens or permanent residents complete the FAFSA sometime between October 1st, when the form becomes available, and mid-November of senior year.
+Starting with the class of 2021, submitting the FAFSA or the Alternative Application for Illinois Financial Aid (for those students not eligible to submit the FAFSA) is an Illinois high school graduation requirement.
+We recommend that ALL seniors complete the FAFSA/AAIFA sometime between October 1st, when the form becomes available, and Thanksgiving of senior year.
 This is the time when funding is the greatest in the State of Illinois.
 You will find the application and information about filing at www.fafsa.ed.gov.
 Also check our JHHS Resources For Seniors and Scholarships tabs in the right hand navigation menu for further financial aid information specifically for the senior class.

 General information on Financial Aid for all grades can be found below:

 For information about scholarships, click here to review our Scholarship webpage

 Follow the JHHS Post-secondary Office on social media @LifeAfterHersey on these sites: